 One of the brightest breeds, poodles are energetic, playful and affectionate.
-Toy and miniature poodles tend to be more reserved than standard poodles, particularly around strangers and children.
-They are, however, easy to train and readily adapt to city life when they get plenty of exercise and social interaction.
+Standard poodles are more easy-going around children than toy or miniature poodles, and get along well with other animals.
+They are eager to please and adapt well to city life as long as they get plenty of exercise and social interaction.

 Every dog breed carries a distinct set of genetic advantages and health risk factors.
-The following are the most common diseases found in the Toy and Miniature Poodle breeds.
-Hopefully, your toy or miniature poodle will not face these problems.
+The following are the most common diseases found in the Standard Poodle breed.
+Hopefully, your standard poodle will not face these problems.
 However, early detection and preventive healthcare can make all the difference in helping your dog live a longer, happier life (see breed-related disease descriptions below).

 Puppy (birth to 1 year)

 Gastric dilation-volvulus (bloat)

 Breed-related disease descriptions

 Addison's disease.
 A disease caused by a lack of cortisol production of the adrenal glands.
 Symptoms include lethargy, weakness, decreased appetite, vomiting, diarrhea, weight loss, collapse and pale mucus membranes.

 Developmental bone/joint disease.
 Includes abnormal development and arthritis of the hip joint (called hip dysplasia in large-breed dogs and Legg-Perthe's disease in small-breed dogs) elbow joint (elbow dysplasia) shoulder, knee, or ankle joint (osteochrondritis dissecans or OCD) or inflammation of the bones of the leg (hypertrophic osteodystrophy and panosteitis).
 Affects predominantly young, large-breed dogs.
 Dogs may show no signs or may show pain, lameness, and reluctance to exercise.
 With hip dysplasia, there may be muscle wasting in the hind legs.